WHAT I DO

-Tasks: Stage management, sales/merchandising, project management, games running, transcription, research, publicity, artist & audience outreach, logistics, media management, grant support, social media management, content management, retail, ushering, customer service
+Tasks: Volunteer coordination, stage management, sales/merchandising, project management, games running, transcription, research, publicity, artist & audience outreach, logistics, media management, grant support, social media management, content management, retail, ushering, customer service

 Tutorpedia 2014-2015: academic tutoring for elementary, middle, and high school students in English, Mathematics, Social Science, and other students - primarily working with students from minority/marginalised backgrounds